 - enhance their sphere of influence.

-SHPA is currently developing a core framework which will support development across all practice areas.
-It will be made available to SHPA members and external stakeholders for consultation in September 2019.
+SHPA has developed a core framework which will support development across all practice areas.
+It was made available to SHPA members for consultation in September 2019.

-- an outline of the core features pharmacy departments require in order to deliver the ATR pathway
+- an outline of the core features pharmacy departments require in order to deliver an ATR pathway

 - activities and workplace-based assessments to support and demonstrate the Resident’s attainment of the required knowledge, skills, experience and behaviours to practice at a level equivalent to Advancing – Stage II